 STEAM education is crucial to prepare the next generation.
 They will create jobs and grow the economy.

-Aldine ISD seeks to increase middle school students’ interest in STEAM.
-That is why the District is offering a free two-week STEAM Summer Camp.
+Aldine ISD seeks to increase students’ interest in STEAM.
+That is why the District is offering a free STEAM Summer Camp.
 The fun environment gives campers a place to create, explore, learn and make new friends.

-This is the second year that the District offers a free STEM summer camp.
-Last year, the camp targeted elementary students.
-But this is the first year that the camp incorporates the arts to make it a STEAM event.
+This is the third year that the District offers a free STEM summer camp.
+And this is the second year that the camp incorporates the arts to make it a STEAM event.

 Several program directors in science, the arts and magnet schools are working together.
 They have set out to offer students exciting ways to get hands-on experience.
 Students will have fun while they learn important STEAM concepts.
 The arts infuse creativity and interest into a student’s learning process.